 The Roborock S6 and S5 Max share most of the features here.
 Both have Washable E11 Air filters, and even though they are 99% efficient, they are not ultimately the best for allergy sufferers.

 We expected Roborock to use true HEPA filters in these two models as they filter down to 0.3 microns.
 That means even the tiniest allergens won’t escape.

 Regarding the maintenance, you will have to wash these filters frequently as they get clogged fast, and consequently, affect suction.

-Next up is the bin capacity, and this is where there’s a difference between Roborock S6 and the new S5 Max.
+Next up is the bin capacity, and this is where there’s a difference between Roborock S5 Max vs S6.
 While both bins are washable, the S6 has a larger bin, 0.48L to be precise, and the S5 Max has a slightly smaller bin, with a 0.46L capacity.
-The S5 Max had to have a reduced bin to accommodate a larger water tank.
+The S5 Max had to reduced bin to accommodate a larger water tank.

 When it comes to mopping, the battle here is between the high-end Roborock S6 vs. the updated S5 Max.